Newsletter Station

 3. Maximizing Surviving Spouse's Benefit:

 If you're the higher-earning spouse, delaying benefits can also maximize your surviving spouse's potential benefits.
-The surviving spouse can claim the higher of their or the deceased spouse's benefit, providing enhanced financial security for the surviving partner.
+The surviving spouse can claim the higher of their own or the deceased spouse's benefit, providing enhanced financial security for the surviving partner.

 4. Mitigating the Impact of Inflation: